-The Department of City Planning is excited to announce the selection of a team led by Interface Studio to provide consulting services for the EcoInnovation District plan in Uptown & Oakland.
+The Department of City Planning is working with a team led by Interface Studio that is providing consulting services for the EcoInnovation District plan in Uptown & Oakland.

-The EcoInnovation District plan will be developed over the next year and a half.
+The EcoInnovation District plan is underway and will be completed in early 2017.
 The plan will be environmentally and economically innovative and enhance equitable land use, mobility, energy, and infrastructure that will embody sustainability in all aspects of development.

-We'll be having a big public kick-off event in February 2016, so stay tuned for more details.
-Also, check out the press release from Mayor Peduto's office about the consultant selection.
+We had a big public kick-off event in February 2016, and several smaller community engagements since then.
+Steering Committee presentations are also available on the project website.
+For more background info about our team, check out the press release from Mayor Peduto's office about the consultant selection.

 First and foremost, this is intended to be a plan by and for the people.
 The EcoInnovation District will have a great story to tell.
 The process of creating a forward-thinking plan can be a fantastic way of elevating the awareness and excitement about a place if people are truly, creatively engaged.
 Community ownership of this plan is essential.